agaidus/agaidus.github.io/_posts/2016-6-29-SF Muni - Elevation Profiles.md

 ## Introduction

-I ride SF Muni almost every day and often think about the characteristics of different bus routes: when they are busiest, who rides them and why, what neighborhoods they pass through, etc. Being a spatial data person by trade, I was excited to find that the Metropolitan Transportation Commission releases GIS data for all transit routes in the Bay Area and thought it would be fun to use the MTC data in conjunction with a dataset of elevation contour lines to answer a very simple question: What is the hilliest Muni line in the city? (spoiler alert: it’s not a bus).
+I ride SF Muni almost every day and often think about the characteristics of different bus routes: when they are busiest, who rides them and for what purpose, what neighborhoods they pass through, etc. Being a spatial data analyst by trade, I was excited to find that the Metropolitan Transportation Commission releases GIS data for all transit routes in the Bay Area and thought it would be fun to use the MTC data in conjunction with a dataset of elevation contour lines to answer a very simple question: What is the hilliest Muni line in the city? (spoiler alert: it’s not a bus).
 I also used a few other publicly available spatial datasets (streets and neighborhood boundaries) to create some interesting plots of elevation profiles that help to visualize the bus routes.
 The following analysis is all done using open source spatial tools in Python.
-An IPython notebook with all my code can be found [here](https://github.com/agaidus/SF_Muni_Elevation/blob/master/SF%20Muni%20-%20Elevation%20Profiles.ipynb).
+An IPython notebook with my code can be found [here](https://github.com/agaidus/SF_Muni_Elevation/blob/master/SF%20Muni%20-%20Elevation%20Profiles.ipynb).

 ## Muni Data